List of cults of personality: Haiti

 Dictator François Duvalier fostered a personality cult around himself and he claimed that he was the physical embodiment of the nation.
 He revived the traditions of vodou, later on exploiting them in order to consolidate his power by claiming that he himself was a houngan, or vodou priest.
 In an effort to make himself even more imposing, Duvalier deliberately modeled his image on that of Baron Samedi.
 The most celebrated image from the time shows a standing Jesus Christ with a hand on a seated Papa Doc's shoulder with the caption "I have chosen him".
 In 1986, the Haitian constitution outlawed Duvalier-type personality cults.

 Hungary

+Horthyist period

+The cult of Miklós Horthy, who became the head of state of the Kingdom of Hungary after the dissolution of Austria-Hungary and a wave of counter-revolutionary terror after World War I, was one of the first personality cults to be established in interwar Europe.
+Horthy was presented as the only person capable of achieving the national goals and restoring the lost national glory.
+Horthy built the Hungarian national identity around Christianity, and in order to maintain his own cult, Horthy actively manipulated Christian symbols and concepts, namely resurrection, rebirth, salvation, the Passion of the Christ, selectness, the promised land, and references to the will of divine providence for justifying the Horthy's rule.

+Stalinist period

-Hungarian Communist leader Mátyás Rákosi was surrounded by a cult of personality similar to that of Stalin.
+Mátyás Rákosi, the leader of the Hungarian People's Republic, was surrounded by a cult of personality similar to that of Stalin.
 This peaked on his 60th birthday in 1952, which was commemorated with a series of nationwide celebrations.
 Many things were named after him, including: